 The Auslan Corpus annotation files

-At present, 201 movies in the Auslan Corpus have annotation files containing annotations at various levels of detail.
+At present, 357 movies in the Auslan Corpus have annotation files containing annotations at various levels of detail.
 Annotations are being added to the corpus all the time.
 The current annotation files have one or more of the following types of annotations:

-- grammatical class ("part of speech") tagging
+- tagging for sign grammatical class ("part of speech")

 - identification of clause boundaries